North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- North Texas and its opponents have combined to score more than 57.5 points in three of nine games this season.
+- North Texas and its opponents have gone over the current 57.5-point total in three of nine games this season.

 - These two squads surrender a combined 69 points per game, 11.5 more than this contest's over/under.

-- The average total in Mean Green games this season is 61.5, 4.0 points above Saturday's over/under of 57.5.
+- The average total in Mean Green games this season is 61.5, 4.0 points above Saturday's total of 57.5.

-- The 58.2 PPG average total in Panthers games this season is 0.7 points more than this game's over/under.
+- In 2021, games involving the Panthers have averaged a total of 58.2 points, 0.7 more than the set total in this contest.

 North Texas Stats and Trends